-When carrying out an assessment of needs, the local authority must determine whether it would be appropriate to provide advice, assistance and support to facilitate a staying put arrangement.
+When carrying out an assessment of needs, the local authority must determine whether it would be appropriate to provide advice, assistance and support to facilitate a Staying Put arrangement.
 Where they determine that it would be appropriate, and where the child and the local authority foster parent wish to make a Staying Put arrangement, then the local authority must provide such advice, assistance and support to facilitate a Staying Put arrangement.
-For further information see the Staying Put Policy.
+For further information see the Staying Put Procedure.

 For further information see Appendix 1: Needs Assessment and Content of Pathway Plans for Relevant and Former Relevant Children.